Live music bars and Clubs in Seville

 CLUBS / BARS WITH DANCING

 The bigger clubs only open on Thursdays, Fridays and Saturdays.
-Don't bother turning up till after 01.00.
-For gay and lesbian night life, the Alameda's the place to go.
+Don't bother turning up until after 01.00.
+For gay night life, the Alameda's the place to go.
 Some places will charge when they have live music or name DJs.

 ALAMEDA